 KPI: Submission of a detailed report with actionable recommendations for optimization.

-Example: A new project manager uses workflow analysis tools to track the time spent on various project stages, identify bottlenecks, and propose solutions to improve efficiency.
+Example: A new project manager uses workflow analysis tools to track time spent across project stages, identify bottlenecks, and propose solutions to improve efficiency.

 Goal 6: Join company-sponsored clubs, sports teams, or volunteer initiatives.